andreab67/site-checker/README.md

 ### Add Azure Specs
 ### Add GCP Specs
 ### Create instuctions to deploy in Azure Container Apps and AWS Fargate
-### Detail more FluxCD deployment process and provide instrcutions on how to deploy and integrate
+### Detail more FluxCD deployment process and provide instructions on how to deploy and integrate